42-Short/rust/subjects/module-05.md

 * If the brain is full, an error is displayed and the word is not added to the brain.
 * When a word is available in the brain, the philosopher thinks about it for 5 seconds.
 * The program runs until it receives `EOF`.
-* The size of the philosopher's brain is provided in command-line arguments.
+* The size of the philosopher's brain is provided as a command-line argument.

 ## Exercise 04: Atomical